ecampo12/2024_advent_of_code/README.md

 - python solutions were written in python 3.12.3, and may not work on older versions.

-- Kotlin solutions were written in Kotlin 2.1.0
+- Kotlin solutions were written in Kotlin 2.1.0, [Kotlin template](https://github.com/kotlin-hands-on/advent-of-code-kotlin-template)